thaliproject/Tor_Onion_Proxy_Library/README.md

 This comes from the [tor-android-library](https://github.com/n8fr8/tor-android)

 ### Windows
-I download the Expert Bundle for Windows from https://www.torproject.org/download/download.html.en and took tor.exe, libeay32.dll, libevent-2-0-5.dll, libgcc_s_sjlj-1.dll and ssleay32.dll from the Tor directory.
-I then need to zip them all together into a file called tor.zip and stick them into java/src/main/resources/native/windows/x86.
+I download the Expert Bundle for Windows from <https://www.torproject.org/download/download.html.en> and took `tor.exe`, `libeay32.dll`, `libevent-2-0-5.dll`, `libgcc_s_sjlj-1.dll` and `ssleay32.dll` from the Tor directory.
+I then need to zip them all together into a file called `tor.zip` and stick them into `java/src/main/resources/native/windows/x86`.

 ### Linux
-I download the 32 bit Tor Browser Bundle for Linux from https://www.torproject.org/download/download.html.en and then unzipped and untared it and navigated to tor-browser_en-US\Browser\TorBrowser\Tor\ and copied out the tor and libevent-2.0.so.5 files.
-Note that for stupid reasons I really should fix I currently need to zip these files together into a file called tor.zip before sticking them into java/src/main/resources/native/linux/x86.
+I download the 32 bit Tor Browser Bundle for Linux from <https://www.torproject.org/download/download.html.en> and then unzipped and untared it and navigated to `tor-browser_en-US\Browser\TorBrowser\Tor\` and copied out the tor and libevent-2.0.so.5 files.
+Note that for stupid reasons I really should fix I currently need to zip these files together into a file called tor.zip before sticking them into `java/src/main/resources/native/linux/x86`.

 I then do the same thing but this time with the 64 bit download and put the results into the x64 linux sub-directory.

 ### OS/X
-I download the OS/X Tor Browser bundle from https://www.torproject.org/download/download.html.en and using 7Zip opened my way into the dmg file inside of 0.unknown partition\TorBrowser.app\TorBrowser\Tor and copied out tor.real and libevent-2.0.5.dylib.
-And, as with Linux, I then need to zip those two files together into a file called tor.zip and put that into java/src/main/resources/native/osx/x64.
+I download the OS/X Tor Browser bundle from <https://www.torproject.org/download/download.html.en> and using 7Zip opened my way into the dmg file inside of `0.unknown partition\TorBrowser.app\TorBrowser\Tor` and copied out `tor.real` and `libevent-2.0.5.dylib`.
+And, as with Linux, I then need to zip those two files together into a file called `tor.zip` and put that into `java/src/main/resources/native/osx/x64`.

 ## Where did the geoip and geoip6 files come from?
-This comes from the [tor-android-library](https://github.com/n8fr8/tor-android)
+This comes from the [tor-android-library](https://github.com/n8fr8/tor-android).

 ## Code of Conduct
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.